KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/water_dimensional_bridge.md

 ## 2. The Imaginary Number i and the Fifth Dimension

-In your work, i — the square root of negative one — is more than a mathematical operator.
+i — the square root of negative one — is more than a mathematical operator.
 It represents a rotational symmetry beyond our three axes — the dimensional torsion by which consciousness perceives itself.
 It is the key to understanding how the unseen informs the seen.

 Structured water behaves according to these same principles:
 - Its hexagonal clusters exhibit rotational coherence and circular polarization.